Applying for a Schengen Visa and Need Insurance – Read This First…

 - Repatriation and emergency evacuation

-When planning your travel, it is important to remember to investigate your insurance plan options and to invest in inadequate insurance.
+When planning your travel, it is important to remember to investigate your insurance plan options and to invest in adequate insurance.
 By doing so, you can relax and enjoy planning your trip and be calm knowing that you can access any assistance you might need while traveling.

 Cost for Schengen Visa Insurance